parsonsmatt/parsonsmatt.github.io/_posts/2016-06-24-take_over_an_api_with_servant.markdown

 # DOGS

 Let's knock out the dogs route now.
+The code for that is [here](https://github.com/parsonsmatt/incremental-servant/tree/dog-takeover).
 Then the original app will only be serving as an entry point!

 It's actually a really minimal change!
 We'll add two language pragmas so we can derive generic instances, import the generic machinery, and that's almost the whole of it!